SwarnikaBhardwaj/Astra/README.md

 ## Design Philosophy

-The whole look is meant to be royal and powerful but still welcoming.
-Dark mode with deep blue and gold accents.
+The whole look is meant to be royal and powerful but still welcoming with deep blue and gold accents.
 Inspired by Indian goddesses and mandala art.
 No unnecessary animations or playful stuff - kept it serious and professional.

 Used proper fonts (Crimson Text for headings, Montserrat for body text) and made sure everything has good contrast for accessibility.